-Aftercare is available for ages three/four (depending on a child’s readiness) through students in Grade Two.
-It is currently offered Monday through Wednesday, from the end of the school day at 3:00 through 5:30 p.m.
-The program will expand to five afternoons when supported by demand.
+Aftercare is available for ages three (depending on a child’s readiness) through students in Grade Two.
+It is offered Monday through Friday, from the end of the school day at 3:00 through 5:30 p.m.

 Urban Oak School admits students of any race, color, national or ethnic origin, faith, family structure, gender, gender identity, or sexual orientation to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national or ethnic origin, faith, family structure, gender, gender identity, or sexual orientation in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.